 A1.4.
-Effect of the 32mm windscreen with the BAMT1-MP201
+Corrections of the 32mm windscreen with the BAMT1-MP201

-A 32mm-1/2" windscreen is supplied standard with each SMxx fitted with a BAMT1 microphone.
+A 32mm-1/2" windscreen is supplied standard with each AM100 fitted with a BAMT1 microphone.
 The effect of this windscreen per octave band is given in the table below.
+As a user, subtract the values from the table below to correct readings.
+To apply corrections during periodic testing, add these same values.